mburaksoran/GetMobilCase/README.md

 1. Ensure that the system has Docker installed.
 2. The project is written with Go v1.21.5; upgrading to this version may be required for the current setup.

-All services can be brought up using Docker Compose.
+All services can be brought up manually using Docker Compose or makefile also can be used if manually docker-compose file triggered, please make sure trigger the migration script. migration script is responsible for creating testing data and also its create sqs queue for localstack.

 ```command
  docker compose up -d
 ```